Fractal Quantum: Intro

 fractal-uncertainty

-Late last year I – briefly – published an entry on the subject of ceteris paribus and the fractal.
-As an entry it completed a set of (fractal) explanations for – what I think to be – the three main assumptions of economics: rationality, and perfect information the others – it was an entry I had been developing since the beginning of this blog and I always knew it was a deep and special one.
-For reasons that I aim to explain in this entry, I paused, and quickly took it down again.
+Late last year, I – briefly – published an entry on the subject of ceteris paribus and the fractal.
+As an entry, it completed a set of (fractal) explanations for – what I think to be – the three main assumptions of economics: rationality and perfect information.
+The other was an entry I had been developing since the beginning of this blog.
+I always knew it was a deep and special one.
+For reasons that I aim to explain in this entry, I paused and quickly took it down again.

 “Could it be – I thought to myself – that fractals, quantum mechanics, (and even) relativity are the same thing”?
 “That the insights I am finding in the fractal – and been recording in this blog, unbeknown – may offer a key, a different way to view the quantum world”?